Our approach to human rights

 We investigate any reports immediately and provide confidentiality for complainants where requested.
 Insights from these services are reviewed at Risk and Compliance Committee meetings in each of our operating markets and, at a group level, by the Group Risk and Compliance Committee chaired by the Group Chief Executive.

-Our team of 45 responsible sourcing specialists based across 9 key sourcing countries increases our ability to find out about local concerns, through dialogue with a range of stakeholders.
+In some contexts there are potential barriers to using such grievance mechanisms – for example language, access to telecommunications, low literacy - or where there are additional vulnerabilities for women, migrant workers or small-scale farmers.
+That’s why our team of 45 responsible sourcing specialists based across 9 key sourcing countries increases our ability to find out about local concerns, through dialogue with a range of stakeholders.
 They will investigate any issues of concern and will take appropriate remedial action.
 Where we identify clear cases of human rights abuses, we work to rectify those abuses and make sure that the harm inflicted on workers is put right, partnering with charities and NGOs as required.

 We are committed to work closely with at least three of our high-risk supply chains to ensure that by the end of 2020, workers, and where relevant smallholder farmers, have access to appropriate grievance mechanisms and remedy, in accordance with the UN Guiding Principles.